 Go back up to step 2 above and reverse the changes to php.ini on New Instance – or don’t.
 It’s up to you.

-Check Setting => General.
+Check Settings => General.
 If your domain name shows as http:// and the field is readonly, you need to edit wp-config.php so in the New Instance SSH window…

-Run nano /opt/bitnami/wordpress/wp-config.php find WP_HOME and WP_SITEURL and update to https://
+Run nano /opt/bitnami/wordpress/wp-config.php find WP_HOME and WP_SITEURL and update to https:// – personally I have a simple setup and so also replace the $_SERVER variable with just the full domain too.

 9. Remove Old Instance

-You can now ‘Stop’ or even remove old instance.
-I usually Stop mine, but keep it a few days just in case.
+You can now ‘Stop’ or even remove the old instance.
+I usually Stop mine and keep it a few days before removing just in case.

 If you messed anything up above, the only change required to go back is step 5 in reverse.
 Point the static IP back to Old Instance.
 Insure it’s not Stopped first.